kamibrumi/comp120-cbrumar/notuber/README.md

 ## Camelia D. Brumar

-### Aspects of the work that have been correctly implemented and what have not
+### Aspects of the work that have been implemented correctly

 - Loaded CSS first in the head section
 - Minified CSS